 The latest US Census Bureau statistics are staggering and are indicative of the changing demographics of our country.
 It’s estimated that in 2016, approximately 50 million people in the US will be aged 65 and over, up from 43 million in 2012.
 That number continues to grow steadily.
 In fact, projections through the year 2050, estimates the number of senior Americans will reach over 83 million.
 However, how many of them will have a support system and family?
 How many of them will be alone?
-We are now faced with grappling with the former question.
-The group is now called Elder Orphans.
+We are grappling with these questions.
+As such, we now call this group Elder Orphans.

 Elder Orphan Risk Rising

-With 11.6% of women aged 80-84 being childless in 2010 and that number poised to rise to 16% by 2030, it has become more important to make sure those who need to come up with an aging alone plan while they’re still mentally and financially able to do so.
-Geriatricians are concerned that there will not be enough assisted living facilities and nursing homes to house the growing population of seniors who will need them, making advanced preparation even more necessary.
+Moreover, with 11.6% of women aged 80-84 being childless in 2010 and that number poised to rise to 16% by 2030, it has become more important to make sure those who need to come up with an aging alone plan while they’re still mentally and financially able to do so.
+Naturally, geriatricians are concerned that there will not be enough assisted living facilities and nursing homes to house the growing population of seniors who will need them.
+Consequently, making preperations in advance is even more necessary.